Industry Internship Program

 Intern Placement Process:

 To place students in internship positions, EBRC will facilitate an anonymized ranking and matching process and facilitate interviews between selected applicants and the participating companies.
-EBRC will also host on-boarding and off-boarding activities for the student-intern cohort to improve networking and communication among students and companies and provide a venue for students to share experiences and results of their internship projects.
+When possible, EBRC will also host on-boarding and off-boarding activities for the student-intern cohort to improve networking and communication among students and companies and provide a venue for students to share experiences and results of their internship projects.

 Information for Students

 The EBRC Industry Internship Program is open to students who:

 - Are U.S. persons or F1 visa-holders eligible to work for a company in the United States;

 - Are graduate students enrolled in a doctoral program (PhD or equivalent) at a U.S. institution, college or university;

 - Will have advanced to candidacy (or equivalent status) in their graduate studies by the time the internship starts;

 - Are able to take a roughly four (4)-month, May-September, full-time absence from their current lab;

 - Possess basic laboratory/analysis techniques (such as those described in the respective company internship opportunity statement); no prior industry experience is necessary or expected;

 - Agree to participate in a cohort on-boarding and off-boarding activities hosted by EBRC (when available).

 **EBRC is deeply committed to increasing diversity and representation in engineering biology.
 Women and under-represented minorities are especially encouraged to apply.**

 Eligible students can apply to the program by completing an application form and submitting the following supporting materials:

 - institution, major, and year of study;